Den999/GameStateMachine/README.md

 # GameStateMachine
-Flexible and configurable game state machine for Unity. (finite state machine).
 - Lightweight and have NO dependecies.
 - Supports custom game states.
 You can create them!
-- Easy to use and safe (you don`t need to usubsrcibe, it will be happen automatically)
+- Easy to use and safe (no scene setup, all you need will be created automatically at runtime)
 - No singletons and static classes.

 Basic usage: